 - JANUARY 2021: from 13/09/20 events affecting the instrument status are reported in the above table and not here.

-- March 2020: data obtained on the night of 12/02/2020 lack several keywords that are required for data reduction due to a software problem aflficting those data.
+- March 2020 (SOLVED June 2021): data obtained on the night of 12/02/2020 lack several keywords that are required for data reduction due to a software problem aflficting those data.
 This issue is currently under investigation and we hope that the keywords can be re-insrted into the headers asap.
 This page will be updated as soon as we have more information.
+This issue was solved in June 2021 and the data now have the correct keywords so that the pipeline correctly reduced the data.

 - January 2020: a) A new section has been added to the FORS2 User Manual (UM) that documents problems with flux calibration of FORS2 at wavelengths bluer than 5000A.
 There are two issues: 1) the varying flux of the blue flat-field lamp; 2) stray light from the red flat-field lamp.
 Both of these issues combine to result in errors of larger than 20% in flux calibration in the worst cases.
 These issues affect both FORS2 and FORS1 historical and new data.
 An investigation is ongoing. b) A note has been added to the FORS2 Template Manual (TM) that suggests that for spectral observations the user should use imaging filters in acqusition and through-slit templates that are consistent in wavelength with the subsequent grism for science observations.
 This is to avoid observations being flagged as laser sensitive if they are not.